Trees on Private Property

 Lodgement of an application for tree removal shall incur a fee and must be paid when lodging the application.

-Neighbours have the right to prune the branches of a tree overhanging their property, but only where such pruning is consistent with the Exempt controls (section 5) of the Tree Preservation Order.
+Neighbours have the right to prune the branches of a tree overhanging their property, but only where the pruning meets the criteria listed for works that can be carried out without Council approval.
+See above Works Without Council Approval

-An inspection will normally be made within 14 days of lodgement; however timeframes may vary depending on the work load at the time of your application.
+Timeframes for inspection may vary depending on the work load at the time of your application.
 Council must be notified if your presence is required for access to the site.
 Following assessment of the application and an inspection of the tree, a written determination will be mailed to the applicant.

 Council will determine if the work you wish to undertake is necessary.
 When assessing and determining tree applications, Council shall take into account the following:

-You can appeal a Tree Removal decisions by contacting Council’s Landscape Assessment Officer on 9367 9383 between 8.30am and 10.00am Monday to Friday.
+You can review a Tree Removal decision by contacting Council’s Landscape Assessment Officer on 9367 9383 between 8.30am and 10.00am Monday to Friday.
 If after discussions with the above officer, you are still not satisfied, you may appeal the determination in writing.
-The appeals process is as below:
+The appeals process is as follows:

-- The appeal must be lodged within one month of the date of the determination
+- The appeal must be lodged within six months of the date of the determination.

-- The appeal must be accompanied by an independent arborist’s report.
+- The appeal must be accompanied by additional information not already provided in support of the application.

 - A fee applies to appeals on all previous tree determinations.
 This fee is currently 50% of the original application fee.